Bromelain: Sources

-Bromelain is present in all parts of the pineapple plant (genus Ananas), but the stem is the most common commercial source, presumably because usable quantities are readily extractable after the fruit has been harvested.
+Bromelain is present in all parts of the pineapple plant (Ananas sp.), but the stem is the most common commercial source, presumably because usable quantities are readily extractable after the fruit has been harvested.

 Production

 Produced mainly in parts of the world where pineapples are grown, such as Thailand or Malaysia, bromelain is extracted from the peel, stem, leaves or waste of the pineapple plant after processing the fruit for juice or other purposes.
 The starting material is blended and pressed through a filter to obtain a supernatant liquid containing the soluble bromelain enzyme.
 Further processing includes purification and concentration of the enzyme.